Financial Independence Update – April 2021

 This post will update you on our path to FI, making various assumptions for the future along the way, and highlight our general saving and investing plans for the coming months – read on!

-The fuel to FI is your savings rate
+The fuel to financial independence is your savings rate

 The higher your savings rate, the shorter your journey to FI.